-48. See EBA/GL/2018/02 and Bank of Italy Circular no. 285/2013, Title III, Annex C. The updated Guidelines of October 2022 (EBA/GL/2022/14) entered into force from June 2023.
+^{51.} Ref.
+EBA/GL/2022/14 and Bank of Italy Circular no. 285/2013, Title III.

-49. Ref.
-EBA/GL/2018/02: "Class 1 and 2 banks may consider commercial margins and other components relating to differentials in the banking book interest rate risk in terms of changes in economic value and changes in net interest income or expected profits, evaluating the opportunity for inclusion in the measurement also on the basis of the assessment of the materiality of any distorting effects."

-50. The risk-free curve adopted is the Euribor curve.
+^{52.} See Bark of Italy Circular no. 285/2013: "Class 1 and 2 banks may consider trade margins and other components relating to spreads in the interest rate risk of assets not belonging to the trading book in terms of changes in economic value, assessing the opportunity to include them in the measurement also on the basis of the assessment of the materiality of any distorting effects".
+53. The risk-free curve adopted is the Euribor curve.

-51. The components of deposits by Public Administration entities relating to INPS and INPDAP are not relevant to the quantification of banking book interest rate risk.
+^{54.} The components of deposits by Public Administration entities relating to INPS and INPDAP are not relevant to the quantification of banking book interest rate risk.
 Deposits by treasuries are prudently considered on demand.

-52. Following the transfer of the e-money and payment services unit to PostePay SpA on 1 October 2018, prepaid cards are now managed by PostePay SpA, a separate company which operates as a "hybrid" electronic money institution.
+^{55.} Following the transfer of the monetics and payment services unit to PostePay SpA on 1 October 2018, prepaid cards are now managed by PostePay SpA, a separate company which operates as a "hybrid" electronic money institution.
 The liquidity raised through these cards is transferred to BancoPosta, which invests the funds raised in euro area government bonds or securities guaranteed by the Italian government.
 As such, for the purposes of specific risk analyses, the rationales related to each model underlying the different types of deposits continue to apply.

-53. Ref.
-EBA/GL/2018/02 and Bank of Italy Circular 285/2013, Title III, Annex C:
+^{56.} Ref.
+EBA/GL/2022/14 and Bank of Italy Circular no. 285/2013, Title III:

-1. Parallel up: movement parallel to the upward swap curve equal to +200 bps
+^{1.} Parallel up: movement parallel to the upward swap curve equal to +200 bps;

-2. Parallel down: movement parallel to the downward swap curve equal to -200 bps, with floor
+^{2.} Parallel down: movement parallel to the downward swap curve equal to -200 bps, with floor;

-3. Short up: movement upward in short-term rates
+^{3.} Short up: movement upward in short-term rates;

-4. Short down: movement downward in short-term rates
+^{4.} Short down: movement downward in short-term rates;

-5. Flattening: flattening of the swap curve, with short-term rates rising and long-term rates falling
+^{5.} Flattening: flattening of the swap curve, with short-term rates rising and long-term rates falling;

-6. Steepening: steepening of the swap curve, with short-term rates falling and long-term rates rising.
+^{6.} Steepening: steepening of the swap curve, with short-term rates falling and long-term rates rising.